sallapauliina/shopping-list/README.md

 # Introduction

-"Shared shopping list" is an application which allows users to create shopping lists, add items to these lists, mark items as collected, and maintain a record of active and inactive lists.
+"Shared shopping list" is an application which allows users to create shopping lists, add items to these lists, mark items as collected, maintain a record of active and inactive lists.
 The application has a three-tier architecture, dividing the functionality into views, controllers, and services, with a backend database.

 ## Application features